 “I didn’t make you Junior,” Jurgens said.
 “You did.
 As far as the rest is concerned I got your six.”
 He stood up.
 “I got nuthin.
 No pack, no gear and no gun.”

 I stood up in front of him, wondering what he wanted me to do.
 Fusner and Zippo had hung onto their 16s and I had my .45.
 None of us had much in the way of ammunition.
 I’d lost my knife like Jurgens had lost his.
 I stood facing the man uncomfortably, and then he did something that stunned me again.
 He held out his right hand.

 “You want to start again, Junior?” he asked.

 I didn’t take his hand right away.
 My mind raced.
 What was he up to?
-It took half a minute, but finally I thought I had it.
+It took half a minute, but finally, I thought I had it.
 Jurgens was calling our experience together to date a wash.
 He’d probably let me live when I came back to the company earlier.
 I’d come back out to the tank for him.
 We were even, in his eyes.
-I gingerly took his rough hand in my own.
+I gingerly took his rough hand on my own.
 His handshake was hard, like mine.
 There was no smile in either of us.
-I stared into his eyes and he into mine.
+I stared into his eyes and him into mine.